ISO Requirements for Training: What Your Organization Must Know to Stay Compliant

 Contractors excluded from training scope

-These gaps are usually easy to correct but can result in audit findings if ignored.
+These gaps are usually correctable, but they can generate nonconformities if left unresolved.

 Final Takeaway

-If your people can perform their roles effectively, understand their responsibilities, and you can demonstrate evidence of this — you are meeting the intent of the standard.
+If personnel understand their responsibilities, can perform their roles effectively, and the organization can demonstrate evidence of that competence, the intent of the standard is met.

 Contact us.